 Recently, Prior completed a year-long training with US Lacrosse to become certified in the Lacrosse Athlete Development Model.

 Prior was hired by Austin Prep, Reading, MA, to be their head varsity coach beginning in 2020.
+In 2021, Prior led the team to its first ever CCL Cup Championship.

 She began coaching with Storm in 2014 and quickly took on the role of director.
 Storm has doubled in size since Prior joined the club and continues to grow!